-• at least 25% of RMS exceed the MT for water quality for 2 consecutive years at each well where it can be established that GSP implementation is the cause of the exceedance
+• at least 25% of RMS exceed the minimum threshold for water quality for 2 consecutive years at each well where it can be established that GSP implementation is the cause of the exceedance undesirable results.

-Changes in land use practices involving increased leaching of TDS into the groundwater system or increased extractions leading to dropping water levels and migrations of elevate TDS waters can lead to undesirable results.
 Through the monitoring network, the GSA aims to prevent such outcomes by analyzing long-term trends in water quality and deploying appropriate projects and managements to mitigate or deter undesirable results.

+Changes in land use practices involving increased leaching of TDS into the groundwater system or increased extractions leading to dropping water levels and migrations of elevate TDS waters can lead to